almlab/SmileTrain/doc/intro.rst

 intro to the pipeline
 =======================================

-Before doing anything, set up that config file.
+Before doing anything, set up that config file. and run the unit tests

 then run the scripts in order